-The unusually high level of iodoprotein in the Marshallese people is intriguing, and further studies are in progress, with 129I used as the tracer, in an attempt to identify the protein.
+between the two groups.
+The unusually high level of indoprotein in the Marshallese pople is intriguing, and further studies are in profiles, with 129I used as the tracer, in an attempt tridentify the protein ities in people living on the Marshall Islands are

-G. CORRELATION OF THYROID ABNORMALITIES WITH RADIATION EXPOSURE not very reliable.
+G. CORTELATION OF THYROID ABNORMALITIES

+WITH RADIATION EXPOSURE Statifics on the incidence of thyroid abnormalnot very reliable.
 From our surveys of the unexposed people of Rongelap and Likiep (a nearby atoll not exposed to fallout), the incidence appears to be about 5%, mostly present in older age groups (see Figure 29 and Table 25).
 We have seen a few cases of hyperthyroidism and myxedema at the Majuro Hospital, but no statistics are available.
 Two cases of thyroid cancer are reported from hospital admissions for a 10-year period (1952-1962) for the Marshall Islands, the population varying between 15,000 and 20,000 during that period.
 This has been estimated by Trust Territory medical personnel to be about half the actual number of cases (therefore 8 cases per 20,000 people per 20 years was used for statistical comparisons).